binqing/code_path_homework/README.md

 <img src="malware-gif-2.gif">

-**Summary:** Dionaea honeypot captured the malware.
+**Summary:** These malware were captured by a dionaea honeypot.

 <img src="malware_3.png">

-**Summary:** I also tried running the md5sum and sha1sum commands on the session.json file for my honeypots on Kali Linux.
+**Summary:** I also tried running the md5sum and sha1sum commands on the session.json file from my honeypots on Kali Linux.

 MD5 Hash: *5f7ca6f64902da38e938eaf18fd13762*